Ruxley, Bexley/Bromley

 A predominantly rural area with some light industry beside the main roads, situated immediately east of Foots Cray; the terrain rises further east to around 100 feet above sea level at Upper Ruxley, on the Kent border

 This was Rochelei in Domesday Book, and the name may have indicated a place frequented by rooks.
-In the Middle Ages Ruxley was the centre of the local administrative district, known as a hundred.
-The small and basic parish church of St Botolph was built in the early 14th century and survives (barely) as a barn at Ruxley Manor, which is now home to a garden centre.
+In the Middle Ages Ruxley was the centre of an administrative district – known as a hundred – extending as far as Hawley’s Corner, which is now on the southernmost edge of Greater London.

 Ruxley gravel pits were dug from 1929 to 1951 and now constitute one of London’s few areas of relatively undisturbed water south of the Thames.
 The River Cray flows through three of the pits and a fourth is fed by springs.
 The surrounding swamp and fen vegetation supports a remarkable diversity of birds, butterflies, dragonflies and beetles.
 Access is only possible by prior arrangement with the warden.